Meet the team

 Deirdre is currently working with the Irish Hospice Foundation as a Development Officer.
 She is a registered general nurse who has worked as a nurse and nurse manager for 7 years, primarily in a nursing home setting.
 Deirdre obtained an MSc in Gerontological nursing in 2011 and is a member of the All Ireland Gerontological Nurses Association and The Irish Association of Palliative Care.

-Anna de Siún – National Development Coordinator, Residential Care Centres
+Kate Steele – National Development Manager, Residential Care Centres

 Mary Lovegrove – Development Coordinator, Residential Care Centres (Dublin Region) & Project Manager, Design & Dignity